‘Flip Or Flop Vegas’ Among Five Spinoffs For HGTV

-It’s time for a new show — well, it’s time for a new spinoff.
-HGVT has announced Flip or Flop Vegas along with four other spinoffs of the hit home renovation shows Flip or Flop.
-There is now a start date and co-host lineup confirmed for the Vegas show.
+It’s time for a new show in time.
+Well, it’s time for a new spinoff.
+HGVT has announced Flip or Flop Vegas, along with four other spinoffs of the hit home renovation shows Flip or Flop.
+There is even now a start date and co-host lineup confirmed for the Vegas show.

 HGTV’s Flip or Flop has been in the news since the start of the year.
-Tarek and Christina El Moussa announced that they were separating after a strenuous 12 months.
-This came after Tarek’s cancer remission and the couple’s second child.
-The two were splitting up amicably, remaining co-parents to their two children.
-Both moved on with other people, although various reports state that Christina and her new boyfriend, Gary, have split up.
+Tarek and Christina El Moussa announced that they were separating after a strenuous 12 months or so.
+This came after Tarek’s cancer remission and Christina gave birth to their second child.
+The two had tried but were splitting up amicably, remaining co-parents to their two children.
+Both moved on with other people, although various reports state that Christina and her new boyfriend Gary have split up.

 #HGTV bets on #FlipOrFlopVegas https://t.co/aE6fM89iWO pic.twitter.com/5EiMmQ0Ekb